+Construction on the dam began in 1931; Boulder City, Nevada was constructed specifically to house people working on the project.
 Along with the vast attraction comes speculation and rumors.
-When the Boulder dam project began in the early 1930’s, during the Great Depression, it can only be assumed that the construction of Hoover Dam was handled differently than it would have been today.
+When the Boulder Dam project began in the early 1930’s, during the Great Depression, it can only be assumed that building Hoover Dam was handled differently than it would have been today.
 There was more leniency on transportation methods and safety precautions around the construction site.
 Suffice to say, there was a little less caution used during the dam’s construction in the 1930s.

 Unfortunately, there is no question of whether there were deaths during the construction project.
 There were.
 The dam makes a point to honor those who died for the cause.
 There is even a plaque denoting a special case of a father and son who both died to the construction of the dam on the same date, but many years apart.
 They were, coincidentally the first and last men to die at the tourist attraction.

-The first recorded death was set ot be J.G.
-Tierney, who was a surveyor, and drowned before the construction project began.
-He fell trying to choose the perfect spot for the dam.
+The first recorded death was that of surveyor J.G.
+Tierney, who drowned before the construction project began.
+He fell while trying to choose the perfect spot for the dam.
 Patrick Tierney, the son of J.G.
 Tierney, was an electrician’s helper.
 He died on the same day, thirteen years later after falling off of one of the intake towers on the Arizona side of the Black Canyon.

-Throughout the project, the biggest danger was falling- whether it be tools or people.
+Throughout the project, the biggest danger was falling—whether it be tools or people.
 “High scalers” were hired to scale the canyon walls and remove any loose rock along the canyon walls prior to the construction of the dam.
-At the time the highest risk was concrete blocks and tools (crowbars and jackhammers) falling and causing head injuries or worse, falls.
+At the time the highest risk were the dam’s concrete blocks and tools used in construction, including crowbars and jackhammers, falling and causing head injuries or worse, falls.
 The workers started fashioning hard hats for themselves out of cloth and dried tar.
-Due to the high number of falls and deaths, hard hats were made a requirement at the site in 1931, by Six Companies, Inc. This was the first time hard hats were required on a construction site.
+Due to the high number of falls and deaths, hard hats were made a requirement at the site in 1931 by Six Companies, Inc. This was the first time hard hats were required on a construction site.
 Everyone was required to wear a hard hat.
-While this reduced the number of deaths from falling objects there were still many lessons that were learned the hard way.
+While this reduced the number of deaths from falling objects, there were still fatalities.

 The alarming number of lives lost spur the assumption that there are bodies buried in the Hoover Dam.
 Of the 5,251 workers on the project the number of fatalities clocks in at around 96- for industrial fatalities at the dam site.
 Not included are those who suffered alleged pneumonia (some reports claim the cause of death for these men to actually be carbon monoxide poison) and heatstroke.